FPC, CeMAP, CeRER

 Cons

-Compound Interest: Interest accumulates over time, potentially leading to a significant debt.
+Compound Interest: With Lifetime mortgages interest accumulates over time, potentially leading to a significant debt.
 However, this can be managed by choosing plans that offer flexible repayment options, allowing you to make voluntary interest payments to control the growth of the loan.
+Payments are subject to certain limits.
+Early repayment charges may apply above a set value.

 Cons

-Impact on Means-Tested Benefits: Releasing equity may affect your eligibility for certain means-tested benefits.
+Impact on Means-Tested Benefits: Releasing equity may affect your eligibility for certain means-tested benefits now or in the future.
 It's crucial to seek professional advice to consider either alternative financial options or ways that the impact on your benefits can be minimised.

 Long-Term Commitment: Equity release is a long-term financial commitment, and there may be costs associated with repaying the loan when certain triggers occur, such as moving home or repaying from an inheritance received.
 However, by understanding the terms and conditions of the plan, you can make informed decisions and choose options that provide flexibility and safeguards.